mg-04/mg-04.github.io/_articles/vlsi/adder.md

 You will see the 1-bit instances.
 We need to connect them.

-Layouts communicate across hierarchies through **pins**.
-If you zoom into the pins, you will see it's labelled.
+Layouts communicate across hierarchies through **Pins**.
+If you zoom into the Pins, you will see it's labelled.
 For example, "/SN/SN7"
 - "/SN" is the internal net name (sum out)
 - "/SN7" is the current net name (7th sum out)